AEW Dynasty lineup: The updated card for AEW's new pay-per-view event - Pro Wrestling Dot Net

 -Will Ospreay vs. Bryan Danielson

--The finals of the tournament to crown new AEW Tag Team Champions
+-The Young Bucks” Matt Jackson and Nick Jackson vs. TBD in the finals of the tournament to crown new AEW Tag Team Champions

 -Julia Hart vs. Willow Nightingale for the TBS Championship